Skip to content

 New conversationCreates a blank history.

 Close conversationMarks conversation as Closed.
 Does not accept new messages until reopened.
-If there's Post-Analysis, it's executed now.
+If there is a Post-Analysis, it runs now.

 ℹ️InformationShows/hides the Information Sidebar.